-But cinema, I believe, could lead you to unexplored paths and a journey leading to eventual self discovery.
-Here’s the list of top movies about self discovery movies ever.
-You can watch some of these best self discovery movies on Netflix, Hulu, or Amazon Prime.
+But cinema, I believe, could lead you to unexplored paths and a journey leading to eventual self-discovery.
+Here’s the list of top movies about self-discovery movies ever.
+You can watch some of these best self-discovery movies on Netflix, Hulu, or Amazon Prime.

 1. Wild Strawberries (1957)

-Ingmar Bergman’s godlike ability to voyage into the sheer depths of human psyche is unparalleled in all of cinema.
-‘Wild Strawberries’ was one among the many masterpieces that he made in his prolific career.
+Ingmar Bergman’s godlike ability to voyage into the sheer depths of the human psyche is unparalleled in all of cinema.
+‘Wild Strawberries’ was one of the many masterpieces that he made in his prolific career.
 The film tells the story of Isak Borg, a stubborn and egotistical professor who travels to his former university to receive an honorary degree.
 This unforgettable journey transpires him of his true self and past life consumed by self-importance and cynicism and forces him to introspect his actions and re-discover his own existence in life.
 Borg, plagued by nightmares that are eerie reflections of his past life and his disturbed inner psyche, realizes what it means to be a human and what it takes to exist in this world, finding an inexplicably profound sense of inner peace within himself.